Small Business Planning

 How to Prepare Your Business to Sell

-The main idea behind Built to Sell is that whatever product or service your business provides, you won’t succeed long-term unless you have a robust system in place from its origination.
-I’ve chosen 6 tips from the Built to Sell book to help small business owners improve their processes and strengthen their foundation.
+The main idea behind Built to Sell is that whatever product or service your business provides, it won’t succeed long-term unless it has a robust system from its inception.
+I’ve chosen six tips from the Built to Sell book to help small business owners improve their processes and strengthen their foundations.

 1. Don’t generalize; specialize.
 You can’t be everything to everyone, so don’t try to cast too wide a net with your offerings.
 It’s much better to be the best at something specific than average at something widely applicable.
 Find a niche in the market and own it yourself.